ibienewarmann/ibienewarmann/README.md

 - 💞️ I’m looking to collaborate on Python Projects
 - 📫 How to reach me ...
 Send an email
 - 😄 Pronouns: She / Her
 - ⚡ Fun fact: I chew straws

+**Enjoying the Cogrammar Data Science Bootcamp**

 <!---
 ibienewarmann/ibienewarmann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.